Nicolas-Reyland/pixel/README.md

 # pixel GUI
-A python module for graphical operations on images and videos
+A graphical program based on the "pixel" library to modify images in unique ways.
+I use it sometimes to have weird effects.
+The GUI doesn't support videos (and I won't add the keyword "yet" here :D).

 A GUI with tkinter